 Road Trip Iceland

 The road is long and occasionally winding.
-You can travel around the entire island one on road, referred to as The Ring Road.
+You can travel around the entire island one on road, referred to as The Ring Road, you can easily hire a 4×4 rental iceland to get around the city.
 It is a single lane single carriageway.
 Most of the road is tarred but there are sections close to eastern edge of the island that are unpaved.

 Black sand beaches abound.
 Almost all of the countries beaches are covered by sand eroded from volcanic rock, hence the dark colour.
 In the background, behind the Volvo XC60 we used for the trip, you can see one of the country’s famous site, known as the Three Trolls.